Back to Course

 Computer Bridge and making bids

-BiddingThis term is also called the ‘auction.’
-In each online deal, a player is the nominated as the dealer -this title rotates each new game.
-The dealer is the player who starts the bidding even if its a pass.
-Players take their turn at bidding in turn and in order … More is the most complex part of Bridge with a large number of rules.
-However in 60 SecondBridge you will be able to see bidding hints and follow those hints until you have studied the lessons and learned the necessary rules for each bid.
-By making extensive use of the hints at the beginning, you’ll be able to be up and playing Bridge very quickly.
-Then over time you’ll learn the bidding rules and be less reliant on the hints.
+Bidding is the most complex part of Bridge, with a large number of rules.
+However, in 60SecondBridge, you will be able to see bidding hints and follow those hints until you have studied the lessons and learned the necessary rules for each bid.
+By making extensive use of the hints at the beginning, you’ll be able to start playing Bridge very quickly.
+Then, over time, you’ll learn the bidding rules and become less reliant on the hints.

 Watch this Video on using the bidding hints in 60SecondBridge